zeefix/othr_gtkmm_mpd_client/readme.md

 ## About

 A graphical client for the [music player daemon](https://www.musicpd.org "mpd homepage") with basic playback functionality.
-Also contains an experimental natural language interface, which was forked from https://github.com/bierschi/speech_processing (as of 2018.05.20).
+It contains https://github.com/bierschi/speech_processing as a submodule, which is an experimental natural language interface.

 ## Installation